Scottish common sense realism

 Scottish common sense realism, also known as the Scottish school of common sense, is a realist school of philosophy that originated in the ideas of Scottish philosophers Thomas Reid, Adam Ferguson, James Beattie, and Dugald Stewart during the 18th-century Scottish Enlightenment.
 Reid emphasized man's innate ability to perceive common ideas and that this process is inherent in and interdependent with judgement.
 Common sense, therefore, is the foundation of philosophical inquiry.
-Though best remembered for its opposition to the pervasive philosophy of David Hume, Scottish common sense philosophy is influential and evident in the works of Thomas Jefferson and late 18th-century American politics.
+Though best remembered for its opposition to the pervasive philosophy of David Hume, Scottish common sense philosophy was influential in late 18th-century America.